 - Les Misérables – SPEAKING of musicals (and classics), this is another one we all like but hadn’t seen for a while.
-(Sarah and I actually like this so much we wrote a whole blog post about it back in 2014.)
+(Ashar and I actually like this so much we wrote a whole blog post about it back in 2014.)

 - Stuff You Missed in History Class – This is another podcast series we all like to listen to.
-This month, Sarah and I listened to one on the Count of St. Germain and another on Charles VI of France, the Mad King.
+This month, Ashar and I listened to one on the Count of St. Germain and another on Charles VI of France, the Mad King.

 - The Strange and Unusual Podcast – This month, we listened to The Tell-Tale Heart and Murder in Salem, and we’re looking forward to future episodes in this series.